mubeentauni/tic-tac-toe/README.md

 ## How to change board Size

-- Jump into 'tic-tac-toe/src/Helpers.js' and change the variable 'boardSize' to your desired board size.
+- Jump into `tic-tac-toe/src/Helpers.js` and change the variable `boardSize` to your desired board size.
 Once done re-run the application and you will have the board size updated.

 ### `npm start`